October 15, 2025

-The Hamilton Regional Indian Centre is currently accepting applications for 2 full time Program Workers for the HRIC Homelessness Drop-in Centre.
+The Hamilton Regional Indian Centre is currently accepting applications for a full time vacancy for the HRIC Homelessness Drop-in Centre Program Worker.

 The Hamilton Regional Indian Centre (HRIC) is a large Indigenous not for profit organization.
 We are culturally based and community focused and committed to driving positive change for the community.
 As a staff member of HRIC you will have opportunity for professional growth, access to Elders and Traditional Knowledge Keepers, and a generous benefit package.
 We strive to uphold pre-colonial management and policy structure, while being supportive and maintaining a positive work atmosphere.